 - Overstays may be barred from returning to the U.S. for 3 or 10 years, depending on the period overstayed

 - Overstays may be further restricted from an Extension of Stay or Change of Status

 - Overstaying will void your existing visa

-- Overstays generally are unable to obtain a new visa except in their country of nationality
+- Overstays generally might be unable to obtain a new visa except in their country of nationality, contact us now

 Consequence #1: Inadmissibility

 The Three Year Bar: Persons who remain in the U.S. after their authorized stay has expired for more than 180 days but less than one year, and who leave the U.S. prior to the institution of removal proceedings, are barred from reentering the US for three years from their date of departure.

 The Ten Year Bar: Persons who remain in the U.S. after their authorized stay has expired for more than one year, and who leave the U.S. prior to the institution of removal proceedings, are barred from reentering the U.S. for ten years from their date of departure.

 Consequence #2: Bar to Change of Status/Extension of Stay